CloudWithChris/cloudwithchris.com/content/privacy-policy.md

 Do Not Track signals
 --------------------

-Some browsers incorporate a Do Not Track feature that signals to websites you visit that you do not want to have your online activity tracked.
+Some browsers incorporate a Do Not Track feature that signals to sites you visit that you do not want to have your online activity tracked.
 Tracking is not the same as using or collecting information in connection with a site.
-For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a site or online service as they move across different websites over time.
-The Site and Services do not track its visitors over time and across third party websites.
+For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a site or online service as they move across different sites over time.
+The Site and Services do not track its visitors over time and across third party sites.
 However, some third party sites may keep track of your browsing activities when they serve you content, which enables them to tailor what they present to you.

 Links to other resources
 ------------------------